gapotchenko/Gapotchenko.FX/README.md

 Gapotchenko.FX is largely platform-independent, but some parts of the implementation require specific integration with a host environment to achieve the best characteristics.

-Supported operating systems: Linux, macOS, Windows.
+- Supported operating systems: Linux, macOS, Windows

-Supported CPU architectures: x86, x64, ARM, ARM64.
+- Supported CPU architectures: x86, x64, ARM, ARM64